Updated: Feb 3, 2022

 If you have been struggling to build strong scores and ratings, try using (and re-using) the suppliers you have come to trust, but also take the necessary steps to build new and expanding relationships outside the local comfort zone.

 You should be very wary of any company that is offering to "sell" you trade lines to get payment history into your file.
 Purchased trade lines go against every acceptable practice with the corporate credit bureaus, including D&B. The techniques these companies use will cost you plenty, will raise eyebrows at the bureaus, and will usually cause your company to face an in-depth investigation.
-In most cases, the payment history will be discarded and your credit scores, and future potential credit, will be permanently downgraded.
+In most cases, the payment history will be discarded and your credit scores (and possibly your potential for more credit) will be permanently downgraded.

 If you have any questions, feel free to reach out to me directly.
-I can usually provide simple, free ways to boost your scores and ratings and get you to your goals.
+I can usually provide simple, free ways to boost your scores and ratings that will get you to your goals.